Abdul Malik Baloch: Early life

 He received his early education from a local school in Turbat and his intermediate education from Ata Shad Degree College, also in Turbat.
-He went on to pursue his MBBS degree at Lund Medical College.
+He went on to pursue his MBBS degree at Bolan Medical College.
 He specialized in ophthalmology.

 Political career

 Baloch started his political career under the platform of Baloch Student Organization (BSO).
 Later in 1988, with the collaboration of his senior political fellows he established a nationalist political party, Balochistan National Movement.
 He contested election the same year.
 He won his Balochistan National Assembly seat and became the provincial health minister in Nawab Akbar Khan Bugti's cabinet.
 He also served as the provincial education minister in 1993.

 In 2004, the followers of Mir Ghaus Bakhsh Bizenjo merged with the BNM and became the National Party.
 He was elected to the senate in 2006.

 He has worked as a member of various standing committees of the Senate, including the committees on minorities affairs, ports and shipping, and food and agriculture.
 He was the chairman of the 'Functional Committee on Problems of Less Developed Areas'.
 In 2008, he was elected as President of National Party.
-He became Chief Minister of Balochistan on 7 June 1998.
+He became Chief Minister of Balochistan on 7 June 2013.